 - Bill Belichick, Head Coach of the New England Patriots

-- Bill Koch, Founder of Petroleum and Oil Refiner Oxbow Carbon (would be significant beneficiary of Keystone XL pipeline)
+- Bill Koch, Founder of Petroleum and Oil Refiner Oxbow Carbon (would be a significant beneficiary of Keystone XL pipeline)

 - Howie Carr, Radio Talk Show Host and Columnist for the Boston Herald